When To Breed a Border Terrier?

 Some Border Terriers may also inherit the instinct to chase small animals.

-his instinct can be dangerous, as it may lead the dog to attack or even kill smaller animals such as cats or rabbits.
+His instinct can be dangerous, as it may lead the dog to attack or even kill smaller animals such as cats or rabbits.
 Therefore, it is important to only breed Border Terriers with other dogs that have a low prey drive.

 How Long Is a Border Terrier in Heat?